Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Reduction of inheritance taxes

-Definition: Strategies aimed at reducing taxes owed on property transferred after the death of the owner.
+Definition: Strategies aimed at reducing taxes due on assets transferred after the owner's death.

-Explanation: Techniques used to reduce the tax burden on inheritances, ensuring that more assets pass to heirs.
+Explanation: Techniques used to reduce the tax burden on inheritances, ensuring that more assets are passed on to heirs.

 Trustee